 - Money Advice Service have a series of helpful videos which cover the steps involved in: choosing, opening, setting up and managing a bank account.

-- Money Matters guide – Age UK’s guide
+- Money and Legal guides – Age UK’s guide

 - LifeBook – Age UK free resource.
 It can be easy to mislay important documents and information.
 Record your details from, who insures your car, to where you put the TV licence.
 The LifeBook can help you to be more organised and could be invaluable to a family member or a friend if they need to locate important information about you in an emergency.
 Follow the step-by-step instructions and fill in the sections with your details, contacts and locations of important documents.
 Complete it online or order one.